NetApp/harvest/README.md

 $ bin/harvest start jamaica grenada
 ```

-(replace `jamaica` and `grenada` with the poller names that you defined in `harvest.yml`).
+Replace `jamaica` and `grenada` with the poller names you defined in `harvest.yml`.
 The logs of each poller can be found in `/var/log/harvest/`.

 ## 3. Import Grafana dashboards

 The Grafana dashboards are located in the `$HARVEST_HOME/grafana` directory.
-You can manually import the dashboards or use the `harvest grafana` command.
-See [documentation of the utilty](cmd/tools/grafana/README.md).
+You can manually import the dashboards or use the `harvest grafana` command ([more documentation](cmd/tools/grafana/README.md)).

-Note: the current release has only dashboards that use Prometheus as a datasource.
+Note: the current dashboards specify Prometheus as the datasource.
 If you use the InfluxDB exporter, you will need to create your own dashboards.

 ## 4. Verify the metrics